staysail/nova-cdragon/C-Dragon.novaextension/README.md

 ## 🐜 Bugs 🐜

-- Symbol renames won't work if the selection starts in columns 0 or 1 and is less than three characters long, or is located on the first two lines of the file.
-  This is a [defect][6] in Nova.
-  It will result in a message similar to:

-  > `failed to decode textDocument/prepareRename request: expected integer`

 - Symbol renames can mess up highlighting.
 Make a subsequent change to refresh the tree-sitter grammar's view of things.
 This appears to be a Nova defect.
 - _clangd_ (and probably _ccls_) has various limitations around symbol renaming.
 YMMV.